mmnair-thetrainer/09-Nov-2024-AN/README.md

 # day09Nov
-This is sa sampling for Github example.
+This is a sampling for Github example.
-Follow this procedure.
+Follow the procedure.